Do Go On - 361 - The Hollywood Bandit

 Hey, so this is our first show in Sydney in over three years.

-So we're absolutely stoked that you could come out and support the show.
+We're absolutely stoked that you can come out and support the show.

 Come see us do this podcast.